tsokomalusi/LattePanda-MU-Custom-Carrier-Board/README.md

 ## Lessons Learned

-- High-speed routing requires planning before placement
+- High-speed routing requires careful planning before layout begins
-- Return paths strongly affect signal integrity
-- Differential pair tuning introduces routing tradeoffs
-- Layer stackup decisions affect impedance behavior
+- PCB stackup directly affects routing constraints and impedance behavior
+- Differential pair routing introduces spacing and tuning challenges
+- Length tuning requires balancing routing quality and board space
+- Reference designs are valuable learning tools for understanding real-world layouts
-- DFM analysis helps bridge design and manufacturing
+- DFM analysis helps identify manufacturing issues early in the design process
+- Teardrops improve routing robustness and manufacturability
+- High-speed PCB design involves both electrical and mechanical tradeoffs

 ## TOOLCHAIN

-- Git/Github: VCS and profile
+- KiCad — schematic capture and PCB layout
-- KICAD: Schematic Capture
+- Git & GitHub — version control and project hosting
-- HQDFM - DFM Analysis
+- NextPCB HQDFM — DFM analysis and manufacturability review

 ## Disclaimer

 This project was created for educational and portfolio purposes.

 The board has not been fabricated or electrically validated.
+PCIe - not implemented to reduce complexity at this stage, but can be future enhancement for V2.0 hopefully.

 The DFM analysis is still work in progress.